-From Euphrasia on December 1st, 2008 in General Remodel
+From Dean Dowd on December 01, 2008 in General Remodel

 These are just a couple of the many creative remodels that accomplish the goal of giving co-habitants personal space in one home.
 They are effective and economical, with satisfying results for all concerned.